vimpostor/containers/README.md

 # Containers

-Repository of all my container images.
+This repository contains various miscellaneous container images.
 Prebuilt images are available at [Docker Hub](https://hub.docker.com/u/vimpostor) in the `vimpostor` namespace.

 Instructions to push a new image: